Arthur-Sebastian/audio-toolbox/README.md

 ### flactag
-Tool for metadata addition or edition for flac files, automatically naming the file as follows:  [Artist] - [Title].flac<br>
+Tool for metadata addition or edition for flac files, automatically naming the file as follows:
+>[Artist] - [Title].flac

 Usage:
 > flactag [image] [image]